The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Comparison to the Literature

 \section{Comparison to the Literature}

 My study into the dynamics and structure of 2D bidisperse disks builds on decades of research into the structure and dynamics of dense (quasi-)2D suspensions.
-In this appendix, I will compare my results to those obtained in the literature, where I aim to be as extensive as possible~\footnote{It is nearly inevitable that a literature reference has been missed and I apologize should your work unwittingly not receive the same attention as those listed in this section.}.
-Again, referencing the $R$-$\phi$ diagram of Fig.~\ref{fig:diagram}, I have put (estimated) data points from the literature on top of my results, labeling these ``a'' through ``q''.
+In this appendix, I will compare my results to those obtained in the literature, where I aim to be as extensive as possible~\footnote{It is nearly inevitable that a literature reference has been missed; I apologize should your work unwittingly not receive the same attention as those listed in this section.}.
+Again, referencing the $R$-$\phi$ diagram of Fig.~\ref{fig:diagram}, I have put (estimated) data points from the literature on top of my results, labeling these ``a'' through ``r''.

-Point ``a'' is the experimental reference~\cite{lozano2019active}.
-Point ``b'' is omitted, as I previously discussed this in Fig.~\ref{fig:pdfpr} and this falls outside of the $\phi$ range shown here.
-There is also a point ``r'', which is discussed in Appendix~\ref{sec:press}, and not shown here to keep the presentation clean.
+Point ``a'' and ``b'' are the experimental references in thermal~\cite{lozano2019active} and athermal~\cite{puckett2013equilibrating, vishali2025topological}, respectively.
+Point ``c'' is omitted, as I previously showed this in Fig.~\ref{fig:pdfpr} and it falls outside of the $\phi$ range shown here.
+There is also a point ``s'', which is covered in Appendix~\ref{sec:press}, and not shown here to keep the presentation clean.
 I will now go over these points and discuss how they were obtained and what can be learned from the comparison.

-Points ``c''-``f'', ``j'', ``l'', and ``m'' relate to the rcp value $\phi_{m}$ obtained using the algorithm of Ref.~\cite{desmond2009random}.
-The first point, labelled ``c'', was obtained from the experimental study of Zhao~\textit{et al.}~\cite{zhao2012correlation}, wherein the two-point correlation of free Voronoi volumes in binary disc packings was measured.
+Points ``d''-``g'', ``i'', ``m'', and ``n'' relate to the RCP value $\phi_{m}$ obtained using the algorithm of Ref.~\cite{desmond2009random}.
+The first point, labelled ``d'', was obtained from the experimental study of Zhao~\textit{et al.}~\cite{zhao2012correlation}, wherein the two-point correlation of free Voronoi volumes in binary disc packings was measured.
 The size ratio of their teflon disks is $6$~mm to $9$~mm, which results in $R \approx 0.67$.
-The authors report a maximum value of $\phi = 0.838$ for their packing, which is in good agreement with the rcp value that I determined.
+The authors report a maximum value of $\phi = 0.838$ for their packing, which is in good agreement with the RCP value that I determined.